DeAndre Elliott

-DeAndre Elliott (born November 21, 1992) is an American football cornerback who plays for the Reyes de Jalisco.
+DeAndre Elliott (born November 21, 1992) is an American professional football cornerback who plays for the Reyes de Jalisco.
 He played college football at Colorado State.

 College career

 Elliott was a four-year starter at Colorado State.
 As a senior in 2015, he recorded 32 tackles, two interceptions, four pass breakups, and a blocked kick in 11 starts.
 He finished his college career with seven interceptions, including one returned 76 yards for a touchdown, 27 pass breakups, two fumble recoveries, and 124 tackles.

 Elliott earned his bachelor's degree in communication studies.

 Professional career

 Elliott signed with the Seattle Seahawks as an undrafted free agent on May 6, 2016.
 He played in 13 regular season games as a rookie, as well as two playoff games, mostly on special teams.

 On September 2, 2017, Elliott was placed on injured reserve with a failed physical designation.

 On July 26, 2018, Elliot was waived by the Seattle Seahawks and placed on injured reserve after a failed physical.